Not sure how to choose between Stripe vs Square?

 What's more, for mobile payments, it's impossible to ignore the impact that Square has had on the market.
 The Square POS is one of the most powerful mobile apps available today, and it does perfectly as an iPad POS if you want to start selling as quickly as possible.
 When you sign up for your Square account, you'll get a free magstripe reader, and you can access a host of additional pieces of compatible hardware too.
 What's more, Square's POS and Reader APIs means that you can use the Square Checkout experience in custom apps too.

-Stripe, on the other hand, is one of the most incredible online payment platforms there is.
+Stripe, on the other hand, is one of the most incredible online payment platforms there is, along with options like PayPal.
 Like Square, Stripe has earned a reputation as an option that's great for developers who want to integrate their payment tools with a range of third-party apps for better processing.

 Stripe's eCommerce payment processing options extend way beyond what Square can offer in terms of the number of shopping cart integrations that the brand has to offer.
 As well as integrating with a wide variety of eCommerce vendors, Stripe also offers integrations and plugins for businesses using tools like Magneto and WordPress too.